zeantsoi/jDoom/README.md

 The resulting Javascript injected markup will display the current time remaining to the `targetDate` in `dd : hh : mm : ss` format, updated once per second.

 ** Examples

+ANY ERROR WILL RESULT IN _UNDEFINED_ BEING RETURNED.

 [Found here.](http://zeantsoi.com/jdoom)